Greater Vision: Personnel changes

 In 1993, Mark Trammell departed for Gold City and was replaced by Dixie Melody Boys baritone singer and bass guitarist Rodney Griffin.
 Allman left in late 1995 to attend seminary studies and was replaced by Jason Waldroup.
 This lineup of Wolfe, Griffin, and Waldroup stayed intact for 13 years and was both immensely popular and successful.
 Waldroup's smooth tenor and Griffin's strong baritone and songwriting ability launched the group into the forefront of the gospel music scene.
 In 2008, Waldroup decided to leave to pursue a seminary education.
 In May, Jacob Kitson was announced as the new tenor.
 Kitson’s stay was short-lived.
 In 2010, Chris Allman returned after an almost fifteen-year absence, thus coming back full circle to the almost original blend and sound.
-In 2017, John Epley joined the group to sing baritone.
+In 2017, Jon Epley joined the group to sing baritone.
+In February of 2025, after nearly eight years with the group, Jon Epley announced his departure.
+Scott Mullens was announced as his replacement.

-Current lineup

-In 2017, the group added Kentucky native Jon Epley to the group to sing baritone.
-Wolfe became emcee and piano player while Griffin moved into the lead slot and continued on the bass guitar, and Allman remained at tenor.